sblantipodi/firefly_luciferin/docs/index.md

     - Turn off LEDs for long inactivity period
     -  Add a relay to cut power to the LED strip
 - **Added support for themes**, "Dark theme" added.
+- After this update, all upcoming updates will be **notified with a complete changelog on what's new**.
-- Added new light effects:
+- **Added new light effects:**
     - Fire
     - Twinkle
     - Chase rainbow